-Had we been watching any other large transport aircraft, the C-27’s sequence of tight turns and steep descents would have been utterly engaging, knowing you were watching an aircraft capable of loops and barrel rolls, whose crew had unnecessarily chosen to stop doing them, was nothing short of galling.
-It was lucky that the commentator informed us this was a temporary change, as while previously the display had shocked and amazed, this year it simply bored and disappointed.
+Had we been watching any other large transport aircraft, the C-27’s sequence of tight turns and steep descents would have been utterly engaging, but knowing you were watching an aircraft capable of fully aerobatic manoeuvres, but whose crew had unnecessarily chosen to stop doing them, was nothing short of galling.
+It was lucky that the commentator informed us this was a temporary change, as while previously this display had shocked and amazed, this year it simply bored and disappointed.
 Certainly, the Airbus A400M display proved by far the most entertaining “heavy” at this year’s show, with its trademark 120-degree wingover as the finale.

 Fortunately, the Aéronavale provided a further flying demonstration, as a pair of Dassault Rafale Ms from Flotille 12F stayed on to make their RIAT debut.
-In past years the Aéronavale have displayed at other major airshows to much acclaim, though this display felt notably less powerful than previous showings at other events, in part due to some long pauses between manoeuvres.
+In past years the Aéronavale have displayed the Rafale M at other major airshows to much acclaim, though this display felt notably less powerful than previous showings at other events, in part due to some long pauses between manoeuvres.
 It did, however, improve in quality as the weekend went on – no doubt a consequence of the display having been rapidly worked up by operational pilots, with the Air Tattoo being their first event of the year.